TABLE OF CONTENTS

 - Blue hydrogen is produced from natural gas, coal, or biomass, with carbon capture and storage (CCS) to reduce emissions

-- Yellow hydrogen is produced with electricity on the grid via electrolysis of water and results in CO2 emissions to the degree that the grid uses CO2 emitting sources
+- Yellow hydrogen is produced with electricity from the grid via electrolysis of water and its CO2 emissions depend on how much the grid uses CO2-emitting sources

 - Pink hydrogen is produced with dedicated nuclear electricity via electrolysis of water, resulting in no direct CO2 emissions